devreads51/devreads51.github.io/source/_posts/2017-12-8-coders-at-work-dan-ingalls.md

 tags: [books, coders at work]
 header: "The tenth guy interviewed in <a href=\"http://amzn.to/2wKEeVt\">Coders at Work: Reflections on the Craft of Programming</a> is <a href=\"https://twitter.com/daningalls?lang=en\">Dan Ingalls</a>, according to Seibel, the \"mother of Smalltalk\"."
 canonical_url: "https://www.sandordargo.com/blog/2017/12/08/coders-at-work-dan-ingalls"
+tweet: "Is he an artist?
+An engineer?
+A scientist?
+Or a craftsman?
+Who knows?
+But for sure he performed an award-winning work on Smalltalk."
 ---

 Ingalls was originally a physicist.
 He went to Harvard where he took a course on Fortran and it pledged his fate.